WiiLink24/web/src/content/guide/dokodemo.md

 </br>

 1. Select `Wii Room Anywhere` from the main menu
-2. Click `Browse...` and navigate to your ROM
 3. Choose the language you want the application to be in
 4. Open the "WiiLink" folder, and copy the `nds` folder within to your SD card
 5. Insert your SD card to your console, and launch the `.nds` file using [TWiLight Menu++](https://github.com/DS-Homebrew/TWiLightMenu/releases/latest)